 In January, CLL Society spearheaded several advocacy efforts pertaining to COVID-19 vaccine prioritization for blood cancer patients.
 We joined together with several of our partner organizations (LLS, LRF, and IWMF) to submit letters to multiple state and government officials on behalf of the blood cancer patient community.
 Our goal was to remind them of the importance in following the emerging data surrounding the increased risks associated with blood cancer patients and COVID-19.
-Here is a summary of CLL Society’s recent advocacy efforts.
+Here is a summary of CLL Society’s recent advocacy efforts and our successes.

 State Health Department Officials